Dudeman85/GameEngine-Legacy/doc/Class References/ECS Reference.md

 - [AnimationSystem](Sprite%20Reference.md): Requires Sprite and Animator
 - [PhysicsSystem](Physics%20Reference.md): Requires Rigidbody, Transform, and BoxCollider

-To use these create a window and an instance of EngineLib.
+To use these create a window, camera, and an instance of EngineLib.
 The window must be created first, otherwise OpenGL will fail to load.
 ```cpp
 //Includes engine library and all default ECS functionality
 #include <engine/Application.h>